flutter/flutter/dev/tools/gen_keycodes/README.md

 * [`keyboard_key.dart`](../../../packages/flutter/lib/src/services/keyboard_key.dart), which contains the definition and list of logical keys and physical keys; and
 * [`keyboard_maps.dart`](../../../packages/flutter/lib/src/services/keyboard_maps.dart), which contains platform-specific immutable maps used for the `RawKeyboard` API.

-For engine, it generates one key mapping file for each platform.
+For engine, it generates one key mapping file for each platform, as well as some files for testing purposes.

 It draws information from various source bases, including online repositories, and manual mapping in the `data` subdirectory.
 It incorporates